rexcoleman/TensorFlow-Decision-Forest-Titanic/README.md

 - **sparse_oblique_num_projections_exponent**: [1.0, 1.2, 1.5, 1.8]
     - **Justification**: Including values between the existing range can provide better tuning and model performance.

+# 5. Evaluation and Results

+## 5.1 Model Performance Metrics

+The performance of the models was evaluated using accuracy and loss metrics.
+These metrics help in understanding how well the model is performing on the classification task.

+## 5.2 Comparison of Different Models and Parameters

+Different models and parameters were compared to identify the best performing model.
+This involved training a baseline Gradient Boosted Trees (GBT) model using TensorFlow Decision Forests with default parameters, then improving these parameters, tuning the hyperparameters, and finally creating an ensemble of models.

+## 5.3 Final Model Selection and Justification

+### Titanic Competition with TensorFlow Decision Forests

+This notebook will guide you through the process of training a baseline Gradient Boosted Trees Model using TensorFlow Decision Forests and creating a submission for the Titanic competition.

+This notebook demonstrates:

+- Basic pre-processing steps, such as tokenizing passenger names and splitting ticket names into parts.
+- Training a Gradient Boosted Trees (GBT) model with default parameters.
+- Improving the default parameters of the GBT model.
+- Tuning the parameters of the GBT models.
+- Training and ensembling multiple GBT models.

+### Imports and Dependencies

+- Importing necessary libraries and loading the dataset.
+- Preprocessing the dataset to tokenize names and extract ticket prefixes.

+### Model Training Steps

+1. **Train Model with Default Parameters**:
+    - A baseline GBT model is trained with default parameters.
+    - The accuracy and loss metrics are computed.

+2. **Train Model with Improved Default Parameters**:
+    - Specific parameters are set to improve the GBT model's performance.
+    - The new model is trained and evaluated.

+3. **Hyperparameter Tuning**:
+    - Hyperparameter tuning is performed using a random search.
+    - The tuner object is configured with the search space, optimizer, trial, and objective.
+    - The tuned model's performance is evaluated.

+4. **Ensemble of Models**:
+    - An ensemble of 100 models with different seeds is created to combine their results.
+    - This approach aims to reduce the random aspects related to creating ML models.
+    - The final ensemble model is evaluated and used for making predictions.

+### Results Summary

+- The initial model trained with default parameters achieved an accuracy of 0.8261 and a loss of 0.8609.
+- After improving the default parameters, the model achieved an accuracy of 0.7826 and a loss of 1.0587.
+- Hyperparameter tuning resulted in a model with an accuracy of 0.8630 and a loss of 0.6750.
+- The ensemble of models provided a robust solution by averaging predictions from multiple models, resulting in a reliable final submission.

+The final model selection was based on the performance metrics, with the hyperparameter-tuned model showing the best accuracy and loss values.
+The ensemble approach further enhanced the reliability of the predictions, making it the chosen model for submission.